 Specific water level thresholds shall be defined based on the pump's safe operating range and the minimum required water level for efficient pumping.
 Two critical thresholds shall be established:

-"High-Level" threshold – When the water level rises above this threshold, indicating the sump is near capacity.
+‘High-level’ threshold — When the water level rises above this threshold, indicating the sump is near capacity; and

-"Low-Level" threshold – When the water level falls below this threshold, indicating a potential risk of pump damage due to running dry.
+‘Low-level’ threshold — When the water level falls below this threshold, indicating a potential risk of pump damage due to running dry.

 Pump Shutdown Logic

-The pump control system shall be programmed with a logical sequence for automatic shutdown based on the water level readings from the sensors: a) If the water level exceeds the "High-Level" threshold, the pump shall automatically shut down to prevent overflow and potential damage to the pump and surrounding infrastructure. b) If the water level falls below the "Low-Level" threshold, the pump shall automatically shut down to prevent dry running, which can lead to pump damage and reduced efficiency.
+The pump control system shall be programmed with a logical sequence for automatic shutdown based on the water level readings from the sensors:

+If the water level exceeds the ‘High-level’ threshold, the pump shall automatically shut down to prevent overflow and potential damage to the pump and surrounding infrastructure; and

+If the water level falls below the ‘Low-level’ threshold, the pump shall automatically shut down to prevent dry running, which can lead to pump damage and reduced efficiency.

 Alarm and Notification System